runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 - The input stack size is small enough to avoid the stack overflow.
 - The maximum memory location accessed is small enough to avoid the integer overflow for the pointer arithmetic.

-Assuming the no-overflow conditions is practically reasonable.
+It is practically reasonable to assume that the no-overflow conditions are met.
 If they are not satisfied, the function will throw.

 No wrap-around:
 - `threshold` is small enough to avoid overflow (wrap-around).

-Assuming the no-wrap-around condition requires the corresponding contract invariant.
+The no-wrap-around condition is implied by the OwnerManager contract invariant.
-In the current GnosisSafe contract, assuming the invariant is practically reasonable considering the resource limitation (such as gas).
 If it is not satisfied, the function may have unexpected behaviors.

 Well-formed input: